Before arrival on campus

 - Drinking with the deliberate intention to get drunk

 - Driving after drinking or riding with someone under the influence

 - Mixing alcohol with caffeine or energy drinks

 - Not knowing what is in your glass or leaving it unattended

 - Mixing alcohol with medications or illegal drugs

 Though it may not be their intent, some students suffer unexpected and unwanted consequences after high-risk drinking behavior.
 Discourage participation in drinking games.
 Help them understand that high-risk drinking can result in injury, vandalism, and high-risk sexual behavior.

-Please trust that your student can grow and develop into an independent global citizen.
+Please trust that your student can grow and develop into independent global citizens.
 At Franklin, we are committed to providing as many opportunities for your student to have a safe, engaging and fun environment.
-As long as they take advantages of these opportunities, they will enjoy a fulfilling academic and social experience that will expand their horizons and change their life.
+As long as they take advantage of these opportunities, they will enjoy a fulfilling academic and social experience that will expand their horizons and change their life.

 Should you have any further questions, please feel free to reach out to the Director of Alumni and Parent Relations